zpbappi/angular-autowrap/README.md

 ## Using it
 Yet TODO...

 For now, check the `example` folder.
+Make sure you build the source library first.